moalang/moa/README.md

 Hello, Moa
 ```

-6. Deploy to server
+6. Deploy to Linux server
 ```
 $ OS=linux ARCH=amd64 moa build
 $ scp a.out username@hostname:/path/to/a.out
-$ ssh username@hostname /path/to/a.out # launch deployed server, gracefully stop old one if running
+$ ssh username@hostname /path/to/a.out # launch deployed server and then gracefully stop old one if running
 ```